nandanpytech/Swiggy-Clone/README.md

 # Swiggy-Clone

 Description:
 I created a Swiggy clone website using ReactJS and Material UI for frontend development and design.
-The website fetches restaurant data using the Swiggy API and utilizes Redux for efficient cart item management.
-To enhance user experience, the website features the implementation of Shimmer.

 ## Responsibilities:
 - Developed a Swiggy clone website using ReactJS for frontend development